We explain the different types of protection orders and the process for dealing with each.

 – Modification: Permanent civil protection orders and some criminal protection orders can be modified if circumstances change, whereas emergency protection orders cannot be extended beyond their short duration.

-The Process of Obtaining a Protection Order
+The Process of Obtaining a Civil Protection Order

 1. Filing a Petition: The person seeking protection (the petitioner) must file a request with the court, providing evidence of the threat or harm they are facing.